New York Times Best-Selling Author

 Larry Downes is the author of five books on the impact of technology on business, society, and the law.
-His first book, “Unleashing the Killer App: Digital Strategies for Market Dominance" (Harvard Business School Press, 1998), which has sold nearly 200,000 copies and was named by the Wall Street Journal as one of the five most important books ever published on business and technology.
+His first book, “Unleashing the Killer App: Digital Strategies for Market Dominance" (Harvard Business School Press), which has sold over 200,000 copies and was named by the Wall Street Journal as one of the five most important books ever published on business and technology.

-He has written for a variety of other publications, including USA Today, Inc., Wired, CNET, Entrepreneur, Fast Company and The New York Times.
+He has written for a variety of other publications, including The New York Times, USA Today, Inc., Wired, Entrepreneur, Fast Company, Recode, The Hill, Congressional Quarterly, Slate, The European Business Review, The Boao Review, and The San Francisco Chronicle.

-He serves as Project Director at the Georgetown Center for Business and Public Policy's Evolution of Regulation and Innovation project, and as Research Fellow with the Accenture Institute for High Performance.
+He currently serves as Project Director at the Georgetown Center for Business and Public Policy at the McDonough School of Business.